The Boys from Brazil (film): Development

 The book came out in 1976 and was a best seller.
 In August 1976 it was announced the Producers Group (Robert Fryer, Martin Richards, Mary Lee Johnson and James Cresson) had optioned the film rights to the novel and would make the movie in association with Lew Grade.
-Fyer had just made Voyage of the Damned for Grade.
-According to producer Martin Richards, Robert Mulligan was originally the director's position.
+Fryer had just made Voyage of the Damned for Grade.
+According to producer Martin Richards, Robert Mulligan was the original director.

 In May 1977, it was announced Laurence Olivier would star.
 By this stage Franklin Schaffner was attached to direct.
 Gregory Peck joined the film in July.
 Olivier had recently been ill and was taking as many well-paying movie jobs as he could get in order to provide for his wife and children after his death.
 Peck agreed to portray Mengele only because he wanted to work with Olivier.
 Mason initially expressed interest in playing either Mengele or Lieberman.
 Lilli Palmer also accepted a small role just to work with Olivier.
 To prepare for the roles of the European clones, Jeremy Black was sent to a speech studio in New York City by 20th Century Fox to learn how to speak with both an English and a German accent.

 "The emphasis of the film is not on Nazis," said producer Fryer.
 "It is really about cloning, a logical extension of existing facts.
 And it's about the hatred that two men have for each other."

 Filming

-Although the bulk of the film is set in South America, Fryer says actually filming in that continent was "logistically impossible" so the decision was made to shoot it in Lisbon, Portugal.
+Although the bulk of the film is set in South America, Fryer says actually filming on that continent was "logistically impossible" so the decision was made to shoot it in Lisbon, Portugal.
 Filming started in Portugal in October 1977, with additional filming in London, Vienna, the Kölnbrein Dam in Austria, and Lancaster, Pennsylvania.
 The scenes that were set in Massachusetts were shot in London.

 The altercation between Lieberman and Mengele took about three or four days to film due to Olivier's ailing health at the time.
 Peck recalled that he and Olivier "were lying around on the floor" laughing at the absurdity of having to film such a fight scene at their advanced ages.